Chankom Municipality: History

 Before the arrival of the Spanish, the area was populated as evidenced by archeological sites but no specific information is known of the inhabitants nor the encomienda system.
 The area was depopulated by the Caste War of Yucatán and the inhabitants did not return to the area until the 1890s.

 Chankom was established as a ranchería assigned to the Valladolid region in 1928.
 Seven years later, it was designated as its own municipality.

+In 1931-1948 the anthropologists Robert and Margaret Park Redfield and Alfonso Villa Rojas stayed in the county seat of Chankom for extended periods (Villas taught there) and published Chan Kom, a Maya Village, A Village that Chose Progress, Chan Kom Revisited, and The Folk Culture of Yucatan.

+In 1986-2006 the anthropologist Alicia Re Cruz stayed in Chankom and published The two Milpas of Chan Kom: scenarios of a Maya village life and a documentary, The Mayan dreams of Chan Kom: tourism, migration, and changing identities in the Yucatan.

 Governance

 The municipal president is elected for a three-year term.
 The town council has four councilpersons, who serve as Secretary and councilors of policing, public services and ecology.